1. General terms and VVCS’s right to change them

 2785-599 São Domingos de Rana, Portugal

 3.7 If VVCS receives the notification outside normal business hours (which are Mon-Fri 09:00 to 18:00, except for statutory holidays), the notification may be dealt with at the start of the working day (09:00) following receipt of the notification.
 VVCS shall unblock the PIN without delay.

 4. Checking the right to drive

 4.1 VVCS has the right to check the Customer’s license to drive before the first rental, and also regularly during the validity of the agreement.
 The validity of the driving license will be checked according to the law.

 4.2 The Customer is obliged to inform VVCS if his/her right to drive is restricted or removed, regardless of whether the restriction or removal is temporary or permanent.
 If the Customers right to drive is restricted in any way (also conditionally), VVCS can use its discretion to forbid use of the Service altogether.

 5. Unlocking and renting a vehicle

 5.1 The Customer’s right to drive must be checked in accordance with section 4 before he/she can rent a car.
-Any car rental can last only up to 24 hours unless otherwise agreed between the Customer and VVCS.
+Any car rental can last only up to 12 hours, or maximum 100km, following the Sharing law 47/2018.
 The Customer must return the vehicle inside the operating area before the maximum rent period is exceeded.